 The week of Yom Ha’atzmaut, on 6 Iyyar marked 23 years since my father died.
-His death was “all of a sudden”.
-Although he had a cardiac history, it was something very unexpected.
+His death was “all of a sudden”and quick.
+Although he had a long cardiac history, it was something very unexpected.
 The medics at the scene told me that even had he been in a good hospital and this heart attack occurred, in all likelihood, he would not have survived.
-So, that evening, in spite of my shock, sorrow and pain, I realized and accepted the fact that it was his time to go.
+So, that evening, in spite of my shock, sorrow, and pain, I realized and accepted the fact that it was his time to go.

 On top of all of this, my mother predeceased my father by a mere five months.
 Though I was a new father and a relatively new husband at the time in my mid-twenties, I looked at myself as an orphan and I was once again crushed by tragedy.

 However during the Jewish mourning period of shiva which lasts seven days long, something very bizarre happened and I know that I will never forget it.

 It happened during the night of the third day of shiva.
 I had a vivid dream, and in that dream, I was in a clearing in the middle of a forest.
 It was the late morning and I remember the weather being very pleasant.
 I was standing in this clearing by a path that came from the trees to the far right of me and I remember that I was looking towards that direction.
 Suddenly, I see this figure.
 It was an older man walking with a cane from that part of the forest.

 I realized after about two seconds that this older man was my father.
 He was walking along this path and I was standing by the path, yet I realized that he was not walking towards me, yet he was just going to pass by.
 I called out to him, “Hi Dad”, and he responded, “Hiya Rich”, with some good cheer in his voice.
 I then asked, “How are you”?
 He responded, “Fine”.
 I asked, “Are you sure”?
 He said,”of course”.

 As I thought and somewhat expected, he walked past by me as he seemed to be headed somewhere.